RevenBot/WordleSolver/README.md

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us at revenbot@proton.me

 ## Authors